Welcome to the Bronze

 The Stand and Mounting

-The Spitfire is supplied with a cross based as standard.
+The Spitfire is supplied with a crossed-base stand as standard.

 The height is selected to allow the viewer to see into the cockpit and observe the incredible and intricate detail of the pilot and his cockpit.
 Beneath the Spitfire is a special adjustable mounting bracket, which allows the Spitfire to ‘fly’ at alternative angles.